 Tradestation

-- Can be left open for weeks at a time without any issues.
+- It can be left open for weeks at a time without any issues.
 Automated Trading systems have no problem working day after day.

-- They have worked on platform stability considerably with recent updates and this shows with the performance.
+- They have worked on platform stability considerably with recent updates, and this shows in the performance.

 - Live data and historical data is accurate.

-- We have heard from other traders that the workstation for Tradestation 9.5 has frozen many times with as little as four workspaces and total seven charts open.
+- We have heard from other traders that the workstation for Tradestation 9.5 has frozen many times with as little as four workspaces and a total of seven charts open.

 Multicharts